 At Emmanuel House we support many different people each day from a wide variety of backgrounds and circumstances.
-Here are just a couple of the stories from people who have used our service
+We provide help and support for people in a variety of situations in order to help them get a home of their own.
+Here are just a couple of the stories from people who have used our service:

 The Moon & Stars Don’t Understand Me.